EvanDaley/VentureCapitalist/README.md

 # VentureCapitalist
-A Vue + Firestore game inspired by Adventure Capitalist.
+A React + Firestore game inspired by Adventure Capitalist.